GabeScott/standard-works-vault/General Conference/1999 April - Fellowshipping.md

 My partner and I arrived on the appointed evening and were greeted enthusiastically.
 I was surprised to find that we were the only ones on the program.
 It was an exciting experience, and I thoroughly enjoyed the evening.

 The following Sunday morning, I decided to go to church in our ward for the first time since I was ordained a deacon.
-At that time, none of my family was active.
+At that time none of my family was active.
 I found people who welcomed me warmly, and they demonstrated a genuine friendship and caring.
 These experiences started me on the road to activity and service in the Church that has been a joy to me throughout the years.

 The senior Aaronic Priesthood committee, as it was called then, was a group of brethren who worked with men who were older than the normal Aaronic Priesthood age.
 These were just regular men who were doing what the Lord wanted them to do.
 They took me under their wing, and we became good friends.
 A wonderful returned missionary gave our class instruction.
 He taught the basics of the gospel and helped prepare me to serve a mission.
 During this same time I was asked to help teach dancing in the ward, which gave me a feeling of being needed, and it also gave me a responsibility.